jokla/jokla.github.io/_posts/2014-12-28-install-sdk-c-naoqi.md

 ## Using qibuild with Aldebaran C++ SDKs
-* Open a terminal and digit:
-`$ cd ~/romeo/devtools/naoqi-sdk-2.1.0.19-linux64/doc/dev/cpp/examples`
-`$ qibuild init --interactive`
-* Now we say to Qibuild to use a toolchain:
+* Now we need to create a toolchain (change with your path to the file toolchain.xml you want to use.
+You will find it in the naoqi-sdk folder):
-`$ qitoolchain create toolchain_romeo /home/jokla/romeo/devtools/naoqi-sdk-2.1.0.19-linux64/toolchain.xml --default`
+`$ qitoolchain create toolchain_romeo /home/jokla/romeo/devtools/naoqi-sdk-2.3.0.14-linux64/toolchain.xml --default`
 NB: Instead of `toolchain_romeo` you can choose the name that you want.
 You can create also different toolchains.
+* If you have a new version of qibuild the procedure is slightly different:
+`$ qitoolchain create toolchain_romeo /local/soft/naoqi-sdk/naoqi-sdk-2.3.0.14-linux64/toolchain.xml`
+`$ qibuild add-config toolchain_romeo -t toolchain_romeo --defaul`

+* Optional Test: Open a terminal and digit:
+`$ cd ~/romeo/devtools/naoqi-sdk-2.3.0.14-linux64/doc/dev/cpp/examples`
+`$ qibuild init --interactive`
 * Now we can configure and build the examples:
 `$ cd core/helloworld/`
 `$ qibuild configure -c toolchain_romeo`